-Each Board member is also the subject of annual performance evaluation against both measurable and qualitative indicators.
-The results of such assessments are managed by the Company Chairman and the Chairman of the Nomination & Remuneration subcommittee to ensure any opportunities to broaden the Board's collective capability are addressed.
+Each Board member is also the subject of annual performance review and evaluation.
+The results of such assessments are discussed annually at meetings of the Board and the Nomination & Remuneration subcommittee to ensure any opportunities to broaden the Board's collective capability are addressed.
 The performance criteria against which Directors are assessed are also aligned with the financial and non-financial objectives of the Company.
 Directors who would benefit from additional professional development may be offered additional training or opportunities.
 Directors whose performance is consistently unsatisfactory may be asked to resign.

-The performance of both the executives and Directors was assessed during the year in accordance with the above process and the Board is satisfied with the outcome of those assessments and the performance of the Company's executives and Directors.
+The performance of both the executives and Directors was assessed during the year in accordance with the above process.
+The Board noted that subject to identifying and engaging a further director to reinstate the number of Board members to 5, it is satisfied with the outcome of those assessments and the performance of the Company's executives and Directors.
+The Company was pleased to announce the appointment of Ms Sarah Adam-Gedge to the Board in August 2017, restoring the number of directors to 5, including a majority of Independent directors.